-In my previous post on High-Performance Teams, I shared a framework for team maturity from the Jon Katzenbach book, The Wisdom of Teams.
+In my previous post on High Performing Teams, I shared a framework for team maturity from the Jon Katzenbach book, The Wisdom of Teams.
 That post outlined 5 levels of team maturity and performance, with High-Performance Team at the top of the list.
 The teams in the high-performance category shared a number of traits including a focus on performance, diversity, accountability, and team members' investment in each other.

 1. Co-Locate Your Team in One Room.
 I know you don't want to hear this and please don’t send me emails telling me that it is not necessary for people to sit together to function as a high-performance team.
 I’ve seen enough teams that are co-located and others that are distributed to know firsthand that it makes a big difference in team culture and performance.
 Why else do we create "war rooms" to pull everyone together when something is really important?
 A University of Michigan study showed that team performance increased 100% when team members working in the same building were moved into the same room.
 Boom!
 Can your team work together if they are not in the same room?
 Yes of course.
 But if your intention is to create the conditions for high-performance, create a space where they can all work together.
 It is your choice.